MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

      ![image](./media/l1-image4.png)

 1. In the **Data management** section, view the **Redundancy** blade.
-Notice the information about your primary and secondary data center locations.
+Notice the information about your primary data center locations.

 1. In the **Data management** section, select **Lifecycle management**, and then select **Add a rule**.